-This goals didn’t change through history, they just evolved, but, let’s be honest, they evolved to the extreme proportions.
-Big changes were made after 15th century when independent entrepreneurs started to struggle with bigger and bigger competition in their own countries and even cities.
-Many social aspects increased this role of marketing in economy, and the most important one is enormous progress of capitalism.
+This goals didn’t change through history, they just evolved.
+But let’s be honest, they evolved to the extreme proportions.
+Big changes were made after 15th century when independent entrepreneurs started to struggle with growing competition.
+Many social aspects increased this role of marketing in economy.
+The most important one is enormous progress of capitalism.
 This brings us to a review of some of the first examples of modern advertising.
-Modern marketing begun much earlier than you might thing, the first ad published in the American magazine dates from year 1742.
+Modern marketing begun much earlier than you might think.
+The first ad published in the American magazine dates from year 1742.
 This ad was published in Benjamin Franklin’s General Magazine.
-But, the first paid ad published in Boston newspaper dates from an early year of 1704!
+But, the first paid ad published in Boston newspaper dates from an early year of 1704.

-Very different from its ancient roots, modern advertisement doesn’t depict the culture of nation general, but rather the supremacy of one community as a company.
-But, let’s just not yet declare that depiction of one nation is absolutely excluded from modern advertising.
+Very different from its ancient roots, modern advertisement doesn’t depict the culture of nation.
+It rather concentrates on supremacy of a company.
+But, let’s just not yet declare that depiction of one nation is excluded from modern advertising.
 Better said, its included in a completely new way.
-The visual expression and style of one ad can always remind a viewer of a general qualities that are usually related to one nation, or even remind a viewer of that nation’s way of life.
+The visual expression and style of an ad always remind a viewer of a general qualities that are usually related to one nation.
+Also, they can remind a viewer of that nation’s way of life.
 So, reputation of one society still plays a big role in global advertising.